More "Senior" (F1)

 with Graham Hill.

-The family that races together —- stock-car racing is known for its
+Stock-car racing is known for its

-which different generations competed (The Scrivens had three
+which different generations competed; the Scrivens had three

-generations on the track at one time) .
+generations on the track at one time.
 Here are the famous TOONS

 two shots of Jack Toon #199.
 First, catching

-car, which was later raced by Brian Tuplin.
+car, which was later raced by Brian Tuplin

-at Harringay in approx 1967.
+at Harringay in approx 1967

 Johnny